MITLibraries/s3-bagit-validator/README.md

 ```

 ## Technical Limitations of the application
 Given that this application leverages AWS Lambda services, there are limitations to which bags it can successfully process.
 Lambdas have a 15 minute execution time limit which could cause issues with larger bags or bags with many files.
-Files larger than 5 GB must have checksums calculated in a more time-consuming operation, meaning that a bag with many 5 GB+ files may be more likely experience timeout issues than a similarly sized bag with smaller files.
+Files larger than 5 GB must have checksums calculated in a more time-consuming operation, meaning that a bag with many 5+ GB files may be more likely experience timeout issues than a similarly sized bag with smaller files.

 In practice, the application has successfully processed a 97.7 GB bag and a 8,758 file bag in S3.
-It failed to process a bag with over 50,000 files though and we are investigating how we could handle bags with this many files or more.
+However, it failed to process a bag with over 50,000 files and we are investigating how we could handle bags with this many files or more.

+For bags that fail Lambda validaton, users can run the `IR-258-cloudshell` feature branch locally.
+This branch calls the validation functionality directly from the CLI rather than through a Lambda and allows for much longer-running validations.
+This feature branch successfully validated the bag with over 50,000 files as well as 200+ GB bags.
+It has run upwards of 6 hours for bags with many 5+ GB files that required the more time-consuming checksum calculation.

+**NOTE** `IR-258-cloudshell` was created under a tight deadline to validate a few edge cases so it only supports the `validate` command for individual bags.
+Further testing and optimization are needed for this to be a sustainable and maintainable solution.

 ## Related Assets